-Football is an obsession in the Czech Republic.
+Football Is an Obsession in the Czech Republic

 The city of Prague has 3 football teams who play in the Czech 1st Division – Slavia Praha, Viktoria Zizkov and Sparta Praha.
 Sparta is, currently, the most highly rated team, as they often qualify for the European Champions League.
 The football season runs between August and December and between February and June.

 Ice Hockey Is 2nd Most Watched Sport Among the Czechs

 It’s actually difficult to say whether ice hockey or football evokes more emotion in the heart of Prague’s sports fans, but ice hockey possibly shades it.
 The Czech Ice Hockey Team has been prolific during recent times, claiming the World’s Championship for 3 years in a row (from 1999 to 2001) and winning this title once more during 2005.
 They got to the 2006 final but lost this match to Sweden.
 They also earned an Olympic gold medal at the 1998 Olympics by conquering the formidable Russian team in the final match.

 The two largest hockey teams in Prague are HC Slavia Praha and HC Sparta Praha, who take part in the fourteen-team league nationally.
 Though talented, emerging young players have frequently tempted away from this league with promises of more money in the North America National Hockey Leagues.
 The NHL does contain a large Czech presence.

 The massive, new T-Mobile Arena in Vystaviste, Holesovice hosts Sparta’s matches; the matches are quick and intense, and it is a high fevered atmosphere – it is certainly worth the trip to watch a match.
 The season operates from September to April.